Eyaly555/Nadlanist/README.md

 ## License

-This project is proprietary software licensed under the Cursor New Proprietary License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software licensed under the Nadlanist AI Proprietary License - see the [LICENSE](LICENSE) file for details.
 The software is not open source and requires a valid license for use.
-For licensing inquiries, please contact myavuzyalcintas@gmail.com.
+For licensing inquiries, please contact info@nadlanist.ai.